 - Support services are available to members of the university community according to their needs.

-- Universities in Times of Crisis is an event series for you to participate in discussions that address the role post-secondary institutions play in times of crises and societal transformation.
+- Universities in Times of Crisis is an event series for you to participate in discussions that address the role post-secondary institutions play in times of crisis and societal transformation.

 - Mutual Aid Project Micro-grants are available to U of A groups to foster imagining and learning about ways through harm and grief together.